Graduation & Convocation

-If you intend to graduate, follow the instructions for graduating students (select the current session then click on “Instructions for Graduation Students,” in the left sidebar).
+If you intend to graduate, follow the instructions for graduating students.
 Pay attention to the specific deadlines for either June or November graduation periods, which begin as early as September and July, respectively.
 Below is a list of the major steps in the grad request process.

 1. Check Degree Explorer